dataiku/dss-plugin-dkulib/README.md

 ## Usage

-When used in a Dataiku DSS plugin, add this repository as a git submodule in python-lib by executing the following command from within python-lib:
+When used in a Dataiku DSS plugin, copy files from this repository to python-lib/dkulib.

-`git submodule add https://github.com/dataiku/dss-plugin-dkulib dkulib/`
+Don't forget to add a comment at the start of each file with the dku-lib commit id you've used.

 You can then import modules in the plugins recipe.py file via e.g.: